SQLProvider

 Delete-query for multiple items

-If you want to delete many items from a database table, DELETE FROM [dbo].[EMPLOYEES] WHERE (...), there is a way, although we don't recommend deleting items from a database.
-Instead you should consider a deletion-flag column.
-And you should backup your database before even trying this.
+To delete many items from a database table, DELETE FROM [dbo].[EMPLOYEES] WHERE (...), there is a way, although we don't recommend deleting items from a database.
+Instead, you should consider a deletion-flag column.
+You should also back up your database before trying this.
 Note that changes are immediately saved to the database even if you don't call ctx.SubmitUpdates().

 Selecting which Create() to use